Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-09-19-observability/index.md

 +++

 Imagine a collection of values `T`.
-This collection can be updated by inserting new values, removing existing ones, or the collection can truncated, cleared… This collection acts as [the standard `Vec`][`Vec`].
+This collection can be updated by inserting new values, removing existing ones, or the collection can be truncated, cleared… This collection acts as [the standard `Vec`][`Vec`].
 However, there is a
 subtlety: This collection is _observable_.
 It is possible for someone to _subscribe_ to this collection and to receive its updates.